 The fashion show is amazing.
 I watched the Bollywood movie fashion over and over and dreamed of organizing such a show... and some dreams do really come true. the first opportunity I got to present our clothes was a the Sarithram show. its an award show for Tamil artist in Switzerland. and it’s a huge show here in Switzerland and I was so happy that they asked us to present our clothes there.

 One of the challenging parts is to find experienced models in Switzerland and a lot of girls who would love to do modelling have parents who won’t let them participate.
 Unfortunately, even though we are presenting traditional clothes in the most beautiful way…after selecting models I choose from our collection the most beautiful pieces.
-Walking elegantly in a saree when thousand of ppl are watching can be a bit stressful hahaha that’s why we try to practice a few times before the show.
+Walking elegantly in a saree when thousand of people are watching can be a bit stressful that’s why we try to practice a few times before the show.

 I always had the luck to work with amazing models even when they haven’t had any experience they rocked the ramp.

-In my opinion, selecting the right song for the fashion show is as important as the models and clothes. so I do spend a lot of time looking for matching songs or melody
+In my opinion, selecting the right song for the fashion show is as important as the models and clothes.
+So I do spend a lot of time looking for matching songs or melody

 9) What are the future plans for Yathra?